stefangolas/PyLynx/README.md

 ## About
 PyLynx is a command-level Python interface to the Lynx liquid-handling robot by Dynamic Devices.
 PyLynx works using the TCP/IP interface to the Lynx to communicate with a universal method.

+Raise an issue, post on labautomation.io, or contact stefanmgolas@gmail.com if you have any questions.

 ## Example Code

 ```python